Interpreter Education Programs

 Choosing an Interpreter Education Program

 When deciding which Interpreter Education Program (IEP) to apply for, consider the following factors.
-AVLIC recommends that the program have:
+CASLI (AVLIC) recommends that the program have:

 • a strong commitment and level of involvement from the local Deaf community (i.e., is the Deaf community represented in program advisory committees, are a variety of community members invited to be language models in the classroom, and does the Deaf community work with students during practicum)